 One of the main issues often encountered by solar panel engineers – outdated blueprints of the structure in question.
 Often the roof has new structures built such as chimneys, air conditioning, antennas, etc. There are times when the roof itself changes.
 For example, loft extensions, extra windows built in and so on.

-In order to present the client with accurate and realistic projects, it’s imperative to remeasure exact roof dimensions and blueprints.
+In order to make fast and accurate solar panels design, it’s imperative to remeasure exact roof dimensions and blueprints.
 All of that can be achieved accurately, quickly and safely by using object analysis from photographs.

 In order to reconstruct an accurate 3D model of the object, the photos should meet quality, overlap degree and quantity requirements.

 In this particular case, the DJI Phantom 4 Pro drone with 20-megapixel 1 inch imaging sensor camera was employed.
 The photos were taken from the altitude of 30 meters with the camera angled in 90 degrees downwards.
 The dataset was acquired using manual flight and took only 7 minutes.
 All in all, the camera captured 107 photos.

 Using the Pixpro software the reconstruction of the 3D model of this roof took 15 minutes.
 It is noteworthy that the data processing highly depends on the quality of the photos and the hardware.

 Pixpro software allows you to mark the points of an object with great precision (the accuracy is up to the centimeter).